qalle2/pygif/README.md

 # pygif
-GIF decoder/encoder in pure Python.

 ## gifdec.py
-The decoder.
+A GIF decoder in pure Python.
 Notes:
 * supports interlaced images
 * only extracts the first image from a file
 * uses a lot of RAM